gilesdotcodes/student-directory/README.md

 ####Other notes

-This is also helping HatStephens to:
+This is also helping HatStephens to
 1. Improve git skills
 2. Understand to set up a project on GitHub
 3.    ~~Become Spiderman!~~